openshift/openshift-pep/openshift-pep-NNN.md

 <a id="target-system-requirements"></a>

 ### Target System Requirements
-The installer does not create target systems from bare metal.
-The following expectations are tested by the installer for every target system.
+The following expectations are tested by the installer for every target system, with respect to relevant [workflow settings](#remotedeployment).

-1. The system is running and accessible via SSH with the specified user and ssh port.
-If the SSH session requires password authentication, the installer will ask for the password and pass it through to the SSH authentication but will not record it in the `oo-install-cfg.yml` file.
+1. **For remote deployments only**, the target system must be running and accessible via SSH with the specified user and ssh port.
+If the SSH session requires password authentication, the installer will ask the user for the password and pass it through to the SSH authentication but will not record it in the `oo-install-cfg.yml` file.
 See [Unattended Installations](#unattended-installations) for more comments on this.
-2. The SSH user is root, or has sudo access.
+2. The installing user is root, or has sudo access.
 3. The system has `yum` and can install packages from RPMs.

-Placing the starting point for the installer at this level greatly simplifies the system's initial requirements.
-Later iterations of the installer may re-introduce some greater level of bare-metal assembly.
+The installer will perform tests to make this determination, leveraging the compatibility tool described in [this user story](https://trello.com/c/sYLNUE8d) when it becomes available.